Introduction

 - Operating primarily in rural areas,

-- Followed only by a small circle of talmidim (disciples), rather than huge crowds,
+- Followed around only by a small number of talmidim (disciples), rather than huge crowds of headline-grabbing thousands,

-- Executed by Roman authority as a minor provincial disturbance,
+- Executed by the Roman authorities as a minor provincial disturbance, not worthy of note

 then, in Roman administrative terms, he would not have ranked as historically significant at the time.